 The broad scope of information present on social media means security teams are often burdened with high volumes of potential threats that turn out to be benign.
 To reduce this noise, potential threats should be classified using relevant algorithms and keywords to quickly find targeted references.
 An example of this is defined criteria such as brand activity or fuzzy matching.

 Context must also be given to each threat as it applies to your business in order to assess whether or not it is a real risk.
 Human analysis ensures legitimate threats won’t be neglected or benign activity misinterpreted.

 In order to achieve alignment, analysts must learn the specific needs of their organization as well as social media.
 This ensures each threat is correctly identified, its relevance confirmed, and severity established.
 Additionally, any changing business priorities and context must be applied through expert analysis before determining how to respond the threat.

 The dramatic increase in social media abuse means organizations must be able to identify a variety of threat types spanning an array of different social platforms.
-Successfully protecting against these threats requires broad collection paired with a tuned curation process that minimizes false positives and leads to high-fidelity results that can be swiftly acted upon.
+Successfully protecting against these threats requires social media threat monitoring and broad collection that is paired with a tuned curation process.
+This will minimize false positives and lead to high-fidelity results that can be swiftly acted upon.

 Without a combination of machine processing to comb relevant channels, and expert analysis to add context, security teams cannot efficiently identify and mitigate the threats most significant to their organization.
-PhishLabs Digital Risk Protection proactively protects enterprises from threats on social media.
+PhishLabs Social Media Protection proactively protects enterprises from threats on social media.